freedombox/FreedomBox/HACKING.md

 host forwards to 443 on the guest.
 From where the tests are running, the web interface of FreedomBox should be accessible at https://localhost:4430/.

+To run samba tests, port 4450 on the host should be forwarded to port 445 on the guest.

 ### Setup FreedomBox Service for tests

 Via Plinth, create a new user as follows: